 - Write content that is unique and adds value for users

 - At least 500 words in content length

 - Organise content in short paragraphs of a few sentences or make a list.

-- Every part of the content should have its titles which will tell what is content about.
+- Every part of the content should have its titles (h1,h2,h3) which will explain what the content is about.

-- Enhance content with inner links to related content (remember, the goal is to keep visitors on the site as much as it is possible).
+- Enhance content with internal links to related content (remember, the goal is to keep visitors on the site as much as it is possible).

 - Make sure your site is mobile-friendly.

 The meta description tag is often ignored.
 Some site owners don’t use it at all while some others use plugins or tools to automatically fill in the description, which isn’t great.